What to do with Old Wall Clocks

 For the DIY and upcycle crowd, we’ve got some stellar ideas for repurposing an old clock.
 Though the first action might be to toss it and just get a new one, you might have some sentimental meaning in the clock or looking to lessen your environmental footprint by turning the clock into something new.
 Below are a few ideas to spark some motivation to make that clock something to serve a new function.

-1. Photo Frame
+1. Turn the Clock to a Photo Frame

 Depending on how the clock is put together, you might be able to detach the clock face from the outer frame.
 It may require a screwdriver and some careful prying with a knife but once detached, you’ll have a circular frame for which you can place a picture inside.
 An unusual frame like this is excellent for adding visual interest versus the typical rectangular frame.
 If you’ve got more than one clock you’d like to try this to, you can create a collection of circular framed pictures.